SilviaEiden/bikesharing/README.md

 ![3trips_weekday_hour](Images/3trips_weekday_hour.png)

 In this visualization, a heatmap is created showing the number of bike trips for each hour of each day of the week.
 Along the x-axis is the stop time filtered by weekday, and the y-axis is the start time filtered by the hour.
 The darker the block the higher the number of trips.
-For example, the highest number of bike trips are on Thursdays recorded at 44,905 between 6 PM and 7 PM.
+For example, the highest number of bike trips are on Thursdays recorded at 44,905 by all users between 6 PM and 7 PM.

 <p>&nbsp;</p>